Bibliotherapy, Somatic intervention and your own Inner Wisdom

 Somatic Intervention

 Movement is very helpful but needless to say when we do not feel well we often do not have much energy so it is important to pace yourself and choose wisely.
+This is a slow and comforting yoga practice that could be a gentle starter activity if you are struggling.

 - Mindful movement is about slowing down and feeling into every part of ourselves.
 This can be mindful sitting, doing dishes or walking.... the only thing you need to do is experience it.